 The difference between CPL and CPS was the margin needed to price on performance.
 Wingman is prepared to track at the deepest levels, but finding a client with data management systems like Verengo is a rarity.
 Verengo’s willingness to be transparent with data and their commitment to growth versus complacency was also a huge part of the partnership’s success.

 Selling solar power relied heavily on educating consumers.
 Not only was solar a misunderstood product but the “zero-down” messaging was also unfamiliar territory to most consumers.
 Verengo Solar’s ad strategy was a hybrid DR/branding campaign.
 Half of the messaging had to be dedicated to educating consumers about the product and zero-down installation.
 The other half had to be true direct-response advertising that solicits immediate action – from calls to appointments and, eventually, sales.
 Limited government rebate finding was the DR hook we needed to create a real sense of urgency and it proved to work much better than any manufactured, cliché DR strategy.

 (OR THE “ED-VANTAGE”)

 Credibility is a must to drive consumer engagement and build long term equity for a considered purchase.
-When it comes to selling big ticket items, celebrity endorsement can be a powerful social proof strategy.
-Actor Ed Asner lent his credibility as an environmental activist when we executed Verengo Solar’s radio and TV campaigns “take it to the electric companies.”
+When it comes to selling big ticket items, celebrity endorsements can be a powerful social proof strategy.
+Actor Ed Asner lent his credibility as an environmental activist when we executed Verengo Solar’s radio and TV campaigns “Take it to the Electric Companies.”
 Given Ed’s gruff personality he wasn’t an intuitive choice for such a sunny product, but he was a perfect fit as an anti-spokesperson.
 His endorsement played a major role in growing Verengo Solar from $9MM in sales to over $122MM.